testlabs1/python_labs/Pythonlabs_Readme/Numeric and Date Data Types in Python.md

-# Getting started with Python
+# Numerical And Date Data Types In Python

 ## Table of Contents